Market Valuation Trends in Financial Services

 Who are the most active acquirers in European Financial Services market?

-According to mynth's community-contributed database of European Financial Services transactions over the last 5 years, 65.1% of deals were driven by Private Equity firms while 34.9% were led by strategic acquirers.
-Among the most active buyers tracked on mynth: Ardian, a private equity firm based in France, with 5 transactions, Ik Partners, a private equity firm based in United Kingdom, with 3 deals, Bridgepoint, a private equity firm based in United Kingdom, with 2 operations, Cvc, a private equity firm based in United Kingdom, with 2 acquisitions, Eurazeo, a private equity firm based in France, with 2 transactions.
+According to mynth's community-contributed database of European Financial Services transactions over the last 5 years, 59.3% of deals were driven by Private Equity firms while 40.7% were led by strategic acquirers.
+Among the most active buyers tracked on mynth: Ardian, a private equity firm based in FRANCE, with 5 transactions, Ik Partners, a private equity firm based in UNITED KINGDOM, with 4 deals, Advent International, a private equity firm based in UNITED STATES, with 3 operations, Bridgepoint, a private equity firm based in UNITED KINGDOM, with 3 acquisitions, Eurazeo, a private equity firm based in FRANCE, with 3 transactions.
 This breakdown reflects the consolidation dynamics of the European Financial Services mid-market, where strategic buyers and private equity firms continuously compete for market share and specialized assets.

 What is mynth?